Amlodipine Besylate (am-LOE-di-peen BES-i-late), Telmisartan (tel-mi-SAR-tan)

 Treats high blood pressure.
-This medicine is a combination of an angiotensin receptor blocker and a calcium channel blocker.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine contains an angiotensin receptor blocker (ARB) and a calcium channel blocker (CCB).

 There may be other brand names for this medicine.